panugantisnigdha/HTML2/README.md

 Welcome to my **HTML Learning Repository**!
 This repo is a collection of basic HTML codes and mini-projects that I’ve created as I learn and practice HTML.
+This repo is not just for personal use—it’s also here to help others starting their Java journey.
+Feel free to explore and learn!
 ## 📚 About

 This repository serves as my personal learning space where I: